tox-dev/tox/doc/index.rst

     case you'll also see the message ``congratulations :)``.

-tox will take care of environment isolation for you: it will strip away all operating system environment variables not specified via :confval:`passenv`.
+tox will take care of environment isolation for you: it will strip away all operating system environment variables not specified via :conf:`passenv`.
 Furthermore, it will also alter the ``PATH`` variable so that your commands resolve first and foremost within the current active tox environment.
-In general all executables in the path are available in ``commands``, but tox will emit a warning if it was not explicitly allowed via :confval:`whitelist_external`.
+In general all executables in the path are available in ``commands``, but tox will emit a warning if it was not explicitly allowed via :conf:`whitelist_external`.

 Current features
 -------------------